huggingface/blog/train-dgx-cloud.md

 _Note: You need access to an Organization with a [Hugging Face Enterprise](https://huggingface.co/enterprise) subscription to use Train on DGX Cloud_

 You can find Train on DGX Cloud on the model page of supported Generative AI models.
-It currently supports the following model architectures:  Llama, Falcon, Mistral, Mixtral, T5, Gemma, Stable Diffusion and Stable Diffusion XL.
+It currently supports the following model architectures:  Llama, Falcon, Mistral, Mixtral, T5, Gemma, Stable Diffusion, and Stable Diffusion XL.

 <div align="center">